Jaxelr/Extensor/README.md

  ```
 Simple and clean! :)

-The .NetFramework provides a series of standard ExtensionMethods already such as `Single` `Concat` and so on most of the introduced when we first got extension methods in 2007 !
+The .NetFramework provides a series of standard ExtensionMethods already such as `Single` `Concat` and so on most of them introduced when we first got extension methods in 2007 !
 (C# 3.0) .
 **Extensor** aims to take it further by adding additional methods that make developers focus on **building more and writing less**

 Need a CSV mask to print out those customer name?
 No problem Extensor has you covered with the `ToCommaSeparatedValues` method.